About the Bill

 and Age-restricted Goods and Services) (Scotland) Bill.
 The deadline for

-submitting written views was 31 January and we held 3 oral evidence sessions on
+submitting written views was 31 January.
+The Committee held 3 oral evidence sessions on

-The Committee took evidence on the Bill from 3 panel of witnesses on 3 March.
+The Committee took evidence on the Bill from stakeholders on 3 March.
 You can read the transcript of what was said during the meeting in the Official Report.

 Official Report 3 March